Solyndra shakeout hits the electric car business

 The California Public Utility Commission’s recent proposed rule aims to protect customer privacy while also facilitating third-party access to smart meter data for energy management, demand response and other customer service applications.
 But does it go far enough?

-Why interconnections for utility-scale solar will likely follow the wind industry model.
+Why integrating utility-scale solar will follow the wind model.